ShotSeeker: Plot

 As the Machine is unable to find Reese, Fusco decides to use all of the police resources to find him, despite knowing it would put him on Samaritan's radar.
 Root decides to investigate a hard drive that contains Krupa's project.
 She finds the hard drive at her apartment but fights with Samaritan operative Jeff Blackwell (Josh Close).
 However, Blackwell allows her to go as he is unaware of Samaritan's purpose and existence.
 With Garvin in police custody, Samaritan then starts sending hitmen to the precinct to eliminate him but Fusco holds them off.
 In order to protect Garvin, Finch and Root decide to leak Krupa's project to the public.
 Due to his behavior, Fusco is deemed a "potential obstructionist" by Samaritan.

-Reese is taken to a barbershop to meet with its captor, Moran.
+Reese is taken to a barbershop to meet with his captor, Moran.
 Reese subdues his henchmen but offers Moran the chance to know the truth.
 Finch and Reese take Moran to a safe house where an alive but bed-ridden Elias (Enrico Colantoni) is staying.
 He encourages Moran to go back to the shadows and embrace them.
 Finch then tells Reese that the Machine has produced 10 billion possible outcomes and in each one of them, the Machine loses to Samaritan.